Hippolyte Van den Bosch

-Hypoliet Geraard van den Bosch (30 April 1926 – 1 December 2011), nicknamed Poly, was a Belgian football player who finished top scorer of the Belgian League in 1954 while playing for R.S.C.
-Anderlecht.
-He played 8 times with the Belgium national team between 1953 and 1957.
+Hypoliet Geraard van den Bosch (30 April 1926 – 1 December 2011), nicknamed Poly, was a Belgian footballer who finished top scorer of the Belgian League in 1954 while playing for Anderlecht.
+He played eight times with the Belgium national team between 1953 and 1957.
 "Poly" made his international debut on 22 November 1953 in a 2–2 friendly draw against Switzerland and he scored twice.
 Van den Bosch was in the team for the 1954 FIFA World Cup.